 - Includes perspectives from all individuals or organizations referenced in the piece

 Guest editor proposals:

 From 2017-2020, Mn Artists operated on a rotating guest editor model.
-With the relaunch of the publication, Mn Artists will continue to publish guest editor series: collections of 3-5 pieces around a particular theme, published alongside other content.
+Since the relaunch of the publication, Mn Artists continues to publish guest editor series: collections of 3-6 pieces around a particular theme, published alongside other content.
 Guest editors frame the topic of the series, select writers, and work with them to develop the pieces for publication.
-Pitches for series can be sent to firstname.lastname@example.org.
+Pitches for series can be sent to the Mn Artists Editor.